olebuddy123/teamnode/README.md

+# Forked by Derrick Reese on November 18th 2014.
+# Check out my notes that are added at the bottom.
 # teamnode
 This is a website for teams.
 Framework is using html, css, js, and node.js.
 The database is Sqlite3.